Skip to main content

 Trades on Polymarket can have the following statuses:

-• MATCHED: Trade has been matched and sent to the executor service by the operator, the executor service submits the trade as a transaction to the Exchange contract.
+• MATCHED: Trade has been matched and sent to the executor service by the operator.
+The executor service submits the trade as a transaction to the Exchange contract.

 • MINED: Trade is observed to be mined into the chain, and no finality threshold is established.